nbprint/nbprint/docs/src/architecture.md

 It can also postprocess these outputs based on content, to e.g. email a report if a certain cell returns `True`, as a simple example.

 The following defaults are provided:

+#### `Outputs`

+This is the base class for all outputs.
+It has a few key attributes:

+- `.root`: Base path where output artifacts will generate
+- `.naming`: naming convention to use for output artifacts.
+This is particularly useful when producing many artifacts.
+It is templatized via Jinja2 with the following arguments:
+  - `name`: name of the notebook
+  - `date`: current date as ISO format
+  - `datetime`: current datetime as ISO format
+  - `uuid`: a generated UUID
+  - `sha`: a hash of the `Configuration` object
+  - any parameters set in the `Configuration.parameters` object
+- `.hook`: a python callable path to be invoked after notebook generation
+- `.postprocess`: a python callable path to be invoked at the very end of the `Configuration` run/s

+In particular, the hooks can be used to get behavior like: only send a report via email if XYZ condition is (not) satisfied.

 #### `NBConvertOutputs`